 The TOE provides all of the functionality at a level of security commensurate with that identified in the U.S. Government Protection Profile and extended package:

-- U.S. Government Protection Profile for Security Requirements for Network Devices, Version 1.1 - Security Requirements for Network Devices Errata # 2 - Network Device Protection Profile Extended Package VPN Gateway, Version 1.1
+- U.S. Government Protection Profile for Security Requirements for Network Devices, Version 1.1 - Network Device Protection Profile Extended Package VPN Gateway, Version 1.1

 2.3.2 TOE Security Problem Definition Consistency